Datasilk/Saber/README.md

 ## Features
-* Build web pages from within your web browser using a built-in IDE ([Monaco](https://microsoft.github.io/monaco-editor/)) for editing HTML, CSS, LESS, & Javascript
+* Build web pages from within your web browser using a built-in IDE for editing HTML, CSS, LESS, & Javascript
 * Convert any URL within your website to a valid web page simply by navigating to the URL and writing some HTML & CSS within the built-in IDE
+* Browse server-side resources (HTML, CSS, LESS, & JS files) and open them in new tabs within the code editor
+* The editor initially opens 3 files (HTML, LESS, & JS) that are resources for the web page being viewed
+	* live updates happen to the page you are previewing while in edit mode

 * Multi-lingual Page Content
 	* Generate text fields by adding variables to your HTML page (e.g. `<div>{{article-title}}</div>`)
-	* Fill out the text fields with your content, which will replace the variables on the HTML page.
+	* Fill out the text fields with your content, which will replace the variables in the HTML page.
 	* Select which language the content will be written in and allow visitors to change their desired language
 	* Use Markdown syntax in text fields that will be rendered as HTML

-* Browse server-side resources (HTML, CSS, LESS, & JS files) and open them in the code editor
-*
+  * Create new files & folders on the server
+* Include html files inside other html files using the following syntax `{{header "Partials/UI/header.html"}}` (`header` being the variable name and the file path is in quotes)
+* Shortcut Keys: Ctrl + S (save), escape (toggle editor / preview), F1 (Monaco editor command window)
+* Choose between [Monaco](https://microsoft.github.io/monaco-editor/) & [Ace](https://ace.c9.io/) as your preferred code editor

 ## Future Development
-* Publish content using other formats besides HTML & CSS, such as writing markdown or uploading a PDF file.
+* Publish content using other formats besides HTML & CSS, such as uploading a PDF, DOC, DOCX, MP3 (for auto-transcribing), or Excel spreadsheet.